Managing Private Resource Groups

 Deleting a Private Resource Group

 When you delete a resource group, nodes will not be used in pressure tests again instead of being deleted.
-To delete a node, go to the corresponding service to perform the deletion.
+To delete a node permanently, go to the CCE console.
+For details, see Deleting a Cluster.